hashicorp/consul-api-gateway/docs/gateway.md

-##  (version: gateway.networking.k8s.io/v1alpha2, scope: Namespaced)
+## Gateway (version: gateway.networking.k8s.io/v1alpha2, scope: Namespaced)

 A gateway represents an instance of service-traffic handling infrastructure.
 Gateways configure one or more listeners, which can bind to a set of IP address.
 Routes can then attach to a gateway listener to direct traffic from the gateway to a service.